Policies, Procedures & Statutory Documentation

 Curriculum Offer:

-The Education Endowment Foundation and Department for Education State a schools’ curriculum should be coherently planned and sequenced towards cumulatively sufficient knowledge in order to maximise progress.
+The Education Endowment Foundation and Department for Education State a schools’ curriculum should be coherently planned and sequenced towards cumulatively sufficient knowledge to maximise progress.
 1, 2, 3, 4, 5

 Purchase of standardised diagnostic assessments: Literacy Assessment Online.